 Do You Need Heartworm Treatment Coverage?

 According to DVM360’s research, most pets will contract a parasitic infection during their lifetime, with heartworm being one of the most serious threats.
-These key factors can help you determine what's right for your situation.
+These key factors can help you determine whether getting pet insurance with heartworm coverage is right for your situation.

 Pets who spend time outdoors face a higher infection risk, but indoor pets aren't completely safe because mosquitoes can easily get inside homes.
 Your climate matters too; mosquito-heavy regions and areas with standing water increase exposure risk.